CompBiochBiophLab/Toolsold/README.md

  https://www.youtube.com/watch?v=Ekp2mfxQSzw

-I think this course may be interesting for people who don’t have any interest in  programming but they need to do some statistics in its work
+I think this course may be interesting for people who don’t have any interest in  programming but they need to do some statistics in their work

 But for those who want to go deeper into R here are the basics on R programming, a smooth introduction in the topic is always interesting.